 Since you’ve already added your “alt text” for your images before inserting them into your post, the description is already written. #happydance.
 Now, all you have to do is pin your blog post image onto Pinterest.
 Easy, right?

-I recommend creating a Pinterest board specifically for your blog (I have one called “The Nectar Collective”), which only shares pins from your own posts.
+I recommend creating a Pinterest board specifically for your blog, which only shares pins from your own posts.
 Pin your blog post images onto that board first.
 Then, over the next couple days, pin them onto other relevant boards with a medley of pins from your blog and from other sources.
 This will keep your pin in rotation and distribute it to different audiences (who may be following different boards).

 If you want to get serious about refining and growing your blog by strategically using Pinterest, check out my e-course, Pinfinite Growth.
 Here’s what one student recently said in our private Facebook group for Pinfinite Growth peeps:

 2. Schedule it to be pinned to any Pinterest group boards that are relevant.